- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Early detection of umbilical cord compression is essential to prevent oxygen deprivation and severe injuries.
 Immediate medical intervention—such as repositioning the mother, administering oxygen, or performing an emergency cesarean section—can help relieve pressure on the cord and restore oxygen supply.

-Causes and Risk Factors of Umbilical Cord Complications
+What Are the Causes and Risk Factors of Umbilical Cord Complications?

 Umbilical cord compression can occur due to various complications during pregnancy and the labor and delivery process.